There are many hunters whose favorite targets are squirrels and rabbits.

-Most air rifles suitable of r hunting rabbits or squirrels in .177 caliber develop around 1000 fps.
+Most air rifles suitable for hunting squirrels in .177 caliber develop around 1000 fps.
 This is generally considered the minimum muzzle velocity required for clean kills on small game.

-The accuracy of many of these air rifles chambered for .177 pellets makes them suitable for target shooting as well.
+The accuracy of many of these pellet guns chambered for .177 pellets makes them suitable for target shooting as well.

-A great advantage to choosing an air rifle chambered for .22 caliber pellets is the gain in weight.
+A great advantage to choosing a pellet gun chambered for .22 caliber pellets is the gain in weight.

 The heavier weight of the pellet gives greater knockdown power downrange.
 Depending on the size and weight of your target, this can be a huge advantage.